kuznimyk/kuznimyk/README.md

 - 📄 Know about my experiences [Not much of exeperience](Not much of exeperience)

-- ⚡ Fun fact: first year student of the Universiry of Alberta at Augustana(2023-2024 Academic Year).
-Major: Computer Science and Mathematics.
-University of Alberta(North Campus)(2024-2027 Academic years) Major: Artificial Intelligence, Minor: Math
+- ⚡ Fun fact: I'm part of University of Alberta Powerlifting Association.
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/https://www.linkedin.com/in/mykyta-kuznietsov-16a826290/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/mykyta-kuznietsov-16a826290/" height="30" width="40" /></a>